Looking to stay at the best Cabo San Lucas luxury resort? Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?

 1. Secrets Puerto Los Cabos Golf & Spa Resort

 Secrets Puerto Los Cabos has 500 suites, eight restaurants, four bars, a 13,000-square-foot spa, and an 18-hole golf course spread out across 18 acres, Secrets Puerto Los Cabos certainly isn’t a well-kept Resort Corridor secret—and that’s for the best.

-All accommodations come with private furnished terraces and balconies as well as whirlpools for two, but i doubt you will be in your room enough to enjoy the amentities.
+All accommodations come with private furnished terraces and balconies as well as whirlpools for two, but I doubt you will be in your room enough to enjoy the amenities.

-After you have drank and ate yourself to death go for a dip in the pool, drop by a weekly theme party, watch a movie on the beach, or arrange for a deep sea fishing or scuba diving excursion.
+After you have drank and ate yourself to death go for a dip in the pool, drop by a weekly theme party, watch a movie on the beach, or arrange for deep-sea fishing or scuba diving excursion.